• Skip to primary navigation

 So many options… note that okra gets softer and more tender the longer it’s cooked.
 For that perfect crisp-soft, crunchy texture, cook it quickly!

-Or take advantage of its sliminess to thicken thickener for stews, soup and gumbo.
+Or take advantage of its sliminess (natural viscosity), a natural thickener, and use to thicken stews, soup and gumbo.

 What’s Up with Okra Sliminess?

-When the pods are cut, they exude a thick and slimy substance called mucilage.
-This mucilaginous juice acts as a thickener for stews, soup and gumbo.
+When okra pods are sliced, they release a naturally thick, slimy substance called mucilage.
+Inatural t’s what make okra a natural thickener for stews, soup and gumbo.

 Does Red kind of Okra Really Taste Different from the Green?

-Nope… not really.
-The flavor is generally mild and the greatest variation between varieties is pod length.
+The flavor of okra — red or green — is mild, slightly grassy, and subtly sweet.
+The greatest variation between varieties is pod length.

 That said, every single okra variety will have a *slightly* different albeit very nuanced, flavor.
-If you can actually taste the difference depends on have developed your okra palette is.
+If you can actually taste the difference depends on how developed your okra palette is.

 Fresh red okra pods in a black pan held by Daniela Gerson; overhead shot on a black background.